Get

 While your cat is good at maintaining their claws to some extent, they may need help sometimes, and this means that you may need to trim the claws.
 Trimming the claws is beneficial for you because it prevents long and painful claws from digging in and it means that your cat is less likely to damage furniture and floors.

-Buy good quality clippers and start clipping the claws when your cat is a kitten, learning how to do it safely and confidently by receiving tips from your vet or professional groomer.
+Buy good quality clippers and start clipping the claws when your cat is a kitten, learning how to do it safely and confidently by receiving tips from a vet or professional groomer.
 This will make it easier to trim when they are older.

 3. Clean the Paws